-Sacramento (CA) – Assemblymember Chris Holden’s legislation, AB 2060, that would reduce exposure to lead from drinking water passed unanimously in the Environmental Safety and Toxic Materials Committee today with bipartisan support.
+Sacramento (CA) – Today, Assemblymember Chris Holden’s legislation, AB 100 that would set a limit on the amount of lead leaching from drinking water faucets and fixtures passed the Assembly Committee on Environmental Safety and Toxic Materials.

 Lead is a severe neurotoxin that damages the brains and central nervous systems of young children.
 Lead is also a carcinogen and harms organs.
 Low levels of lead in children cause IQ loss, learning disabilities, behavioral problems, and impaired hearing.

 Currently, consumers have no idea when they go to a hardware store if the faucet they buy is safe or not.
 Faucets can leach lead when they are used.
 Holden’s bill would restrict the amount of lead leaching from faucets and fixtures to no more than one microgram, which is five times lower than the current industry standard.

 “We want to ensure that Californians can feel comfortable when purchasing new faucets, and are not ingesting lead that we know to be dangerous to our health,” said Holden.